 point is not defined thus would have to be agreed

 beforehand.
-Also, since the times are not defined in such a
+Also, since the times are not defined in such

-could be performing their "Dhuhr
+and another could be performing their "Dhuhr salat", both at

-salat", both at the same time of the day.
+the same time of the day.

 Some advocates attempt to remove this problem by citing